Timetastic/slate/source/index.html.md

 ### Delivery & Retries

 The Webhook processor has a short timeout to enable high throughput of events to all clients.
-We reccomend you acknowledge events immediately by returning a `200` HTTP code and then process them after acknowledging them.
+We recommend you acknowledge events immediately by returning a `200` HTTP code and then process them after acknowledging them.
 Timetastic will process events as quickly as possible, be prepared for the influx if your entire company books Christmas off at the same time!

 <aside class="notice"><strong>Group Bookings</strong>
  are treated as individual holiday events, so a group booking for 200 users will raise 200 webhook calls to your server.
 </aside>

 Returning any `2xx` status code is considered a success.
 Timetastic will retry any failed responses, exponentially backing off until the event expires (e.g. 1,2,4,8,16&hellip; mins).
-Events currently expire 24 hours after they are raised.
-Details on retries and the last response we received from your server are available in the API dashboard and via the API.
+If you change the URL in the dashboard, all new events _and_ retries will go to this URL.
+Events expire 24 hours after they are raised and are then discarded and purged with no further attempts.
+Details on retries and the last response we received from your server are available in the API dashboard and via the API method below.

 ### Get Webhook Events